eove/orca/docs/workflow/offline_vault_ceremony.md

 If the checksum *C<sub>iso</sub>* is correct:
 - Power off the 👀`observer`'s computer.
-- The `key owner` switches the physical button of the key to *read/write*.
+- The `stick owner` switches the physical button of the key to *read/write*.
-- The 👀`observer`'s computer is rebooted once more on the USB key.
+- The 👀`observer`'s computer is rebooted once more on the USB stick.

 When booting *ephemeral vault*, a NixOS logo will appear with a boot menu mentionning `O.R.CA xxxx`.